-Public Computer Access: Find a Community Technology Center in your area using the Technology Literacy Collaborative website.
+Public Computer Access: Find a Community Technology Center in your area using the Get Connected resources list on the Digital Inclusion website.
 Many locations in Minneapolis offer free use of computers, Internet, software, and often provide help and instruction.
 Sites include public libraries, some government agencies, and many community-based organizations.
 Programs and hours vary, so contact the site for details!

 About Wireless Minneapolis

 In 2006, the City of Minneapolis signed a 10-year contract with USI Wireless of Minnetonka to provide Minneapolis with cutting-edge broadband technology.
 USI Wireless is a private company that will own, build and manage the wireless network, making Minneapolis one of the first large cities in the United States to go wireless.

 The wireless network covers all 59 square miles of Minneapolis providing residents, businesses and visitors with wireless broadband access anywhere in the City.
 The network will allow the City to deliver services more efficiently and effectively than ever before.
 The wireless contract also includes benefits to the community that go far beyond what any other city in the country has negotiated.

 A portion of the wireless network was already completed on Aug.
 1, 2007, when the I-35W Bridge collapsed, which allowed the City to use the network as part of its emergency response effort.
 The City of Minneapolis is grateful to USI Wireless for their rapid response and support.
 This effort and other Wireless Minneapolis initiatives received international recognition when the City was awarded Wireless Internet Institutes (W2i) Digital Cities Best Practices Award for e-Government Applications in December, 2007.

 Should you have questions about the service, or require technical assistance, please contact USI Wireless at 952-253-3262 or visit the USI Wireless website .

 Last updated Jun 6, 2019